rushsteve1/trash-d/MANUAL.md

 As of version 16 unknown options will throw an error.
 Prior to version 16 unknown options were silently ignored.

-As of version 17 trash-d will not follow symlinks recursively.
+As of version 17 trash-d will not follow symlinks recursively through directories.
+This may in some cases be inconsistent with **`rm`** but errs on the side of not deleting your files.

 ENVIRONMENT
 ===========